 Metaphone

-Metaphones are low-voltage, electrified stringed instruments that I started making and playing with during Jeph Jerman and Aaron Wintersong’s weekly improvised music sessions at the old Anomalous Records space (above the Artificial Limb Company, across from Piecora’s on Capitol Hill, Seattle), c.1997 .
+Metaphones are low-voltage, electrified stringed instruments that I started making and playing during Jeph Jerman and Aaron Wintersong’s weekly improvised music sessions at the old Anomalous Records space (above the Artificial Limb Company, across from Piecora’s on Capitol Hill, Seattle), c.1997 .

 … … … … … … … …